How to Overcome the Fear of Driving in the Rain

 Before we get into ways to solve this common issue, it is important to detect the specific symptoms that allow you to recognize that you have a fear of driving in the rain.

-Now, the first hint are behavioral red flags.
+Now, the first hint is behavioral red flags.
 Here we are talking about patterns such as avoiding going out in bad weather or waiting till it goes away, even if you are late to that important event or meeting because of it.
 Also, it could involve you making irrational decisions such as taking the bus or walking on foot, even when the car would clearly be a safer and more efficient method.
 Last but not least are panic attacks, which are a part of the physical symptoms experienced.

 When it comes to physical clues that you have driving anxiety, we are talking about sweaty palms, high levels of perspiration, difficulty breathing, nausea, and dizziness, as well as mumbled talking and uncontrollable shaking and tremors.
 All of these symptoms are clear signs that you may have a fear of driving in the rain, and that it is something to be addressed as soon as possible.